History of Prague

 The history of Prague is an epic story.
-Inhabitants of the city have witnessed a declaration of independence, Nazi control, brain washing communism & capitalist democracy.
+The city has witnessed a declaration of independence, Nazi control, oppressive communism and capitalist democracy.
 And that was just the 20th century!
 Below is a brief history of Prague and the Czech Republic.

 | 5500 BC-4500 BC: First evidence of continuous occupation of the area around Prague, by various Germanic and Celtic tribes.
 Trade routes leading from Southern to Northern Europe pass through the area.|